swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

 The consequences for performance aren't pretty:

-* Code that handles indices has to perform reference counting, which blocks some optimizations, and definitely means more work at runtime.
+* Code that handles indices has to perform atomic reference counting, which has significant overhead and can prevent the optimizer from making other improvements.

-* Indices that keep references to collections' storage block the copy-on-write optimization.
+* Additional references to a collections storage block the library-level copy-on-write optimization: in-place mutation of uniquely-referenced data.
 A live index makes underlying storage non-uniquely referenced, forcing unnecessary copies when the collection is mutated.
 In the standard library, `Dictionary` and `Set` use a double-indirection trick to work around this issue.
-  Unfortunately, even this trick is not a solution, because (as we have just realized) it isn't threadsafe. [^1]
+  Unfortunately, even this trick is not a solution, because (as we have recently realized) it isn't threadsafe. [^1]

 By giving responsibility for traversal to the collection, we ensure that operations that need the collection's structure always have it,